 Have you ever performed a lash lift, did everything you’ve done on past clients, but for some reason the lift turned out nasty?
 Or the lashes didn’t even lift?
 Frustrating, right?
 Granted, all clients aren’t the same and their lashes are different.
 But, I would say 90% of people that reach out to me about a bad lift end up making very common mistakes.
 In this post, I’ll chat about these mistakes & how to avoid them to hopefully give you better, more consistent results.
-Keep in mind this is for Elleebana Lash Lift.
-If you use a different system, I recommend reaching out to your trainer/distributor to get help from them as they are specifically trained for the brand they train/distribute.
+Keep in mind this is not for all lash lift brands.
+We always recommend reaching out to your trainer/distributor to get help from them as they are specifically trained for the brand they train/distribute.

-This is a common mistake made during the most important time of the process.
-Lash separation and the way they look while glued to the rod is crucial.
-The way the lashes look while glued to the rod and processing is how they’re going to look at the end of the procedure.
-So, instead of swiping glue all across the rod and racing to get the lashes lifted before the glue dries, work in small sections.
+- This is a common mistake made during the most important time of the process.
+Lash separation and the way they look while glued to the shield is crucial.
+The way the lashes look while glued to the shield and processing is how they’re going to look at the end of the procedure.
+So, instead of swiping glue all across the shield and racing to get the lashes lifted before the glue dries, work in small sections.
 I like to break the eye up into 4-5 sections, apply a little bit of glue and just work with a few lashes.
-I lift them straight up, separate them, and when they’re all perfectly straight, separated, and tight, then I'll apply glue in the next section and work with the next few lashes.
+I lift them straight up, separate them, and when they’re all perfectly straight, separated, and tight, then I'll apply glue in the next section and work with the next few lashes, and so on.

-This happens almost too often.
-And for those who have been trained correctly in Elleebana, we know what the culprit is the majority of the time the answer has been quite simple - not rinsing the solution out properly!
+- This happens almost too often.
+And for those of us who have had this happen and not know why, the majority of the time the answer has been quite simple - not rinsing the solution out properly!

 - After you remove the solutions and finish the procedure, it’s important to dry them and brush them out to make sure that they’re going the right direction and it helps get any remaining glue out of the lashes.